cordlandwehr/kettle/README.md

 * any "variable=value" element in this section is exported as environment value

 ### Section "Default
-* makeArguments: any list of arguments to be appended to the make call (eg. "-j4")
-* cmakeArguments: any list of arguments to be appended to the cmake call
 * environmentScript: path to bash-script that sets environment variables (e.g. Yocto generated SDK environment setup script)

 ### Section "Project"